Gauge transformations for twisted spectral triples: Introduction

 In Connes approach \cite{Connes:1994kx}, this is done starting with a spectral triple $(\A, \HH, D)$ where $\A$ is an involutive algebra acting by bounded operators on a Hilbert space $\HH$, and the \emph{Dirac operator} $D$ is a densely defined self-adjoint operator on $\HH$ with compact resolvent, such that the commutator{\footnote{As usual, when there is no risk of confusion we identify an element $a$ of $\A$ with its representation $\pi(a)$ as a bounded operator on $\HH$.}}

 is bounded for any $a$ in $\A$ (or in a dense subalgebra).
-The noncommutative analogue of the module of sections of a vector (or tensor) bundle is a $\A$-module $\E$ with some properties.
+The noncommutative analogue of the module of sections of a vector or tensor bundle is a $\A$-module $\E$ with some properties.
 Gauge fields are given by an $\Omega$-valued connection on $\E$, where $\Omega$ is a $\A$-bimodule of $1$-forms.
 A natural choice of these, associated with the derivation \eqref{eq:51}, is the $\A$-bimodule

 The simplest choice for $\E$ is the algebra $\A$ itself.
-A connection is then fully encoded in a self-adjoint element $\omega$ in $\Omega^1_D(\A)$.
+A connection is then encoded fully in a self-adjoint element $\omega$ in $\Omega^1_D(\A)$.
 The later acts on the Hilbert space $\HH$, so that $D+\omega$ makes sense as an operator on $\HH$.
 By taking into account more structure, in particular the real structure $J$, one refines the above definition and defines the \emph{gauged Dirac operator} as{\footnote{Usually one denotes by $A$ a self-adjoint element of $\Omega^1_D(\A)$ considered as a gauge connection.
 Here we use $\omega$ instead, in order to avoid a profusion of symbols ``$A$'' .}}

 where $\epsilon' = \pm 1$ as dictated by the $KO$-dimension of the spectral triple.
-This is an operator on $\HH$, that has all the properties required to make $(\A, \HH, D_\omega)$ a spectral triple.
-The substitution of $D$ by $D_\omega$ is a \emph{fluctuation of the metric}.
+This is an operator on $\HH$,that has all the properties required to make $(\A, \HH, D_\omega)$ a spectral triple.
+The substitution of $D$ by $D_\omega$ is a \emph{fluctuation of the metric}, the latter `associated' to the starting $D$.

 When applied to the spectral triple of the standard model, these fluctuations generate the gauge fields of the electroweak and strong interactions, together with the Higgs field \cite{Chamseddine:2007oz}.
 There is however a part $D'$ of the corresponding Dirac operator which does not fluctuate, that is This point was not relevant until the recent discovery of the Higgs boson.
 The prediction for its mass coming from noncommutative geometry turned out \emph{not} to be in agreement with the experimental result.
 As a way out, one turns the component of $D'$ (which was taken to be a constant parameter $\nu\in\C$) into a field $\sigma\in\cinf$.
 Doing so, one introduces a new scalar field in the standard model, that eliminates some instability in the Higgs potential, and provides a new parameter allowing one to fit the mass of the Higgs \cite{Chamseddine:2012fk}.